TAky5566/template/README.md

 # Template Project - Elzero Web School

 📌 **A work-in-progress training project based on a template from [Elzero Web School](https://www.youtube.com/@ElzeroWebSchool).**
-This project is designed to enhance my **HTML & CSS** skills by modifying and adding new features to the original template.
+👉 "This project is built from scratch, inspired by the original template from Elzero Web School, with additional modifications and improvements."

 🚧 **Status:** _Under Construction_ 🚧